Think about this for a moment: Why would you ever choose to be with someone who is not excited to be with you?

 Much of it gets exceedingly analytical, to the point where some men and women actually spend more time analyzing behaviors than actually, you know, behaving.

-These things may seem clever and exciting to some people who are stuck or frustrated.
+These things may seem clever, exciting, even logical to some people who are stuck or frustrated.
 But this dating advice misses the point.
 If you’re in the grey area to begin with, you’ve already lost.

 Let me ask again: Why would you ever be excited to be with someone who is not excited to be with you?
 If they’re not happy with you now, what makes you think they’ll be happy to be with you later?
 Why do you make an effort to convince someone to date you when they make no effort to convince you?

 You wouldn’t buy a dog that bites you all the time.
-And you wouldn’t be friends with someone who regularly ditches you.
-You wouldn’t work a job that doesn’t pay you.
+You wouldn’t be friends with someone who regularly ditches you.
+And you wouldn’t work a job that doesn’t pay you.
 Then why the hell are you trying to make a girlfriend out of a woman who doesn’t want to date you?
-Where’s your self-respect?
+Where’s your fucking self-respect?

 - No longer pursue people you are so-so on for ego purposes.
 We’ve all been there.
 We were so-so about somebody, but we went along with it because nothing better was around.
 And we all have a few we’d like to take back.
 No more.